BoxVIS: Video Instance Segmentation with Box Annotations: Methodology

-\textbf{Pseudo mask supervision loss.} Exponential moving average (EMA) teacher \cite{lan2021discobox,cheng2022boxteacher} can generate high-quality instance masks as the pseudo masks of the ground-truth boxes.
-By replacing the ground-truth masks with the pseudo masks, the pixel-wise mask supervision loss in the pixel-supervised IIS methods can be extended to the pseudo mask supervision loss, termed as $L_{pse\text{-}mask}$, which usually consists of the binary cross-entropy loss and the Dice loss \cite{dice1945dice, milletari2016dice_vnet}.
-The box-supervised IIS models with EMA employ a sophisticated Teacher Net and a Student Net in training.
-The Student Net is normally optimized with the aforementioned box-supervised losses and pseudo-mask loss, and the Teacher Net is progressively updated via EMA without back-propagating gradients.
+\textbf{Pseudo mask supervision loss.} Exponential moving average (EMA) teacher \cite{lan2021discobox,cheng2022boxteacher} can generate high-quality pseudo instance masks of the ground-truth boxes.
+By replacing the ground-truth masks with the pseudo masks, the pixel-wise mask supervision loss can be extended accordingly to the pseudo mask supervision loss, termed as $L_{pse\text{-}mask}$, which usually consists of the binary cross-entropy (BCE) loss and the Dice loss \cite{dice1945dice, milletari2016dice_vnet}.

-\textbf{BoxVIS baseline.} By using the above two box-supervised loss terms and the pseudo mask supervision loss, we extend the pixel-supervised VIS method Mask2Former-VIS (M2F-VIS) \cite{cheng2021mask2former-video} to a BoxVIS baseline, namely M2F-VIS-box.
+\textbf{BoxVIS baseline.} By using the above two box-supervised loss terms and the pseudo mask supervision loss, we extend the pixel-supervised VIS method M2F-VIS \cite{cheng2021mask2former-video} to a BoxVIS baseline, namely M2F-VIS-box.
 The overall architecture of the BoxVIS baseline is shown in \cref{fig:boxvis_baseline}(a).
-It is composed of a sophisticated Teacher Net $f_\theta$ and a Student Net $f_\phi$.
-During training, a short video clip will be fed to the Teacher Net $f_\theta$ and Student Net $f_\phi$ to predict object masks.
-The predicted masks from the teacher net will be taken as the pseudo masks of the ground-truth boxes by the Hungarian matching algorithm, whose cost matrix consists of the classification loss and the projection loss.
-On the other hand, the predicted masks from the student net will be matched with the ground-truth boxes and the generated pseudo masks, whose matching cost matrix takes the assigned pseudo masks into account.
-After that, the matched masks are supervised by the ground-truth boxes and pseudo masks via the aforementioned box-supervised loss and pseudo-mask loss respectively.
-Finally, the teacher is progressively updated via EMA.
-During inference, the teacher net will be discarded, and we only use the predicted masks from the student net.
+During training, a short video clip will be fed to the sophisticated Teacher Net and the Student Net to simultaneously predict object masks.
+On one hand, the predicted masks from the Teacher Net will be taken as the pseudo masks of the ground-truth boxes by the Hungarian matching algorithm, whose cost matrix consists of the classification loss and the projection loss.
+On the other hand, the predicted masks from the Student Net will be matched with the ground-truth boxes and the generated pseudo masks, whose matching cost matrix takes the assigned pseudo masks into account.
+Finally, the matched masks from the Student Net are supervised by the ground-truth boxes and the pseudo masks via the box-supervised segmentation loss and the pseudo-mask supervision loss, respectively.
+Note that the parameters of the Teacher Net are progressively updated via EMA.
+During inference, the Teacher Net will be discarded, and we only use the predicted masks by the Student Net.